Helsinki light rail line 15

 Helsinki light rail line 15 (Pikaraitiotie 15, Snabbspårväg 15) is a 25 km light rail line connecting Keilaniemi in Espoo and Itäkeskus in Helsinki, Finland.
 Known during construction as Jokeri light rail (Raide-Jokeri, Spårjokern), construction was started in June 2019 and the line began operating in October 2023, about 10 months ahead of the original schedule.
-The line replaced the trunk bus line 550, the busiest bus service on the Helsinki Regional Transport Authority public transport network, at the end of 2023.
+The line replaced the trunk bus line 550, a bus rapid transit service and the busiest bus service on the Helsinki Regional Transport Authority public transport network, at the end of 2023.

 History

 Background

-The "trunk bus line" 550, formerly branded Jokeri ("The Joker", after Joukkoliikenteen kehämäinen raideinvestointi – "A circular rail investment for public transportation"), has been converted to light rail.
+The "trunk bus line" 550, a bus rapid transit service, formerly branded Jokeri ("The Joker", after Joukkoliikenteen kehämäinen raideinvestointi – "A circular rail investment for public transportation"), has been converted to light rail.
 The city councils of Helsinki and Espoo approved the construction project in June 2016, after the Finnish government decided to participate in funding the construction.
 The rail line was preliminarily projected to open in 2021.
 The construction of the 25 km light rail line, without rolling stock or a depot, was projected to cost 274 million euros as of June 2016, with rolling stock and a depot projected to additionally cost up to 95 and 65 million euros, respectively.

 The 550 was originally conceived as a light rail line in 1990, but only realised as a bus line in 2003.
 The general plans to convert the congested bus line to light rail were first published in 2009, but the decision to begin construction was only taken in June 2016 after many delays.
 The municipality of Espoo has located the western terminus of the rail line at Keilaniemi instead of Tapiola.
 There are connections to the Helsinki Metro at Aalto University and Keilaniemi.

 The previous 550 bus line was a 25 km orbital route running roughly parallel to the innermost ring road around Helsinki (Ring I).
 The 550 ran from Itäkeskus in the east to Tapiola in the west, connecting with the commuter rail network at Oulunkylä, Huopalahti, Pitäjänmäki and Leppävaara, and with the metro in Itäkeskus and Tapiola.

 Light rail line 15 is a significant development for the Helsinki tram network.
 The route is located entirely outside the current network, surrounding it; the length of the route constitutes a large proportion of the total network length, and the line is built to modern light rail standards (as opposed to the relatively old-fashioned street tram system).
 However, the new line is technically compatible with the existing network (low platforms).
 Direct integration with the Helsinki Metro (broad gauge, high platforms, planned driverless operation) was briefly studied in 2003, but it was found to be highly impractical.